 Patients diagnosed within the past 3 three years should have an L-dopa challenge test performed at Visit 5 (24 months), provided they are prescribed medication including L-dopa.
 This should be undertaken after they have been taking L-dopa for at least 6 months.

 Patients diagnosed at age under 50 years, and relatives, will not undergo an L-dopa challenge.

+Study Extension: patients taking L-dopa for at least 6 months, and who have not had a previous L-dopa challenge test performed at Visit 5 (24 months) should have this undertaken at Visit 10 (72 months).

 The L-dopa challenge test will follow the standard procedure which is used in research studies and is summarised as follows.